KenKundert/quantiphy/doc/user.rst

 is a source of default values.

-The First Argument: The Value
+The first argument: the value
 """""""""""""""""""""""""""""

 The value may be given as a float, as a string, or as a quantity.
 The string